10 Tips to Hiring Farm Labor

 5. Set Clear Expectations

-Farming is a job unlike any other, and it can get pretty stressful during certain parts of the year.
+Farming is a job unlike any other, and it can get stressful during peak seasons.
 You would be doing your farm workers a major disservice if you don’t set clear expectations from the start.

 Make sure you’re completely transparent and straightforward about what the candidate’s daily responsibilities will be and how they will fluctuate throughout the year.
 Be extra clear about what they should expect for the especially busy weeks during the season.